avgoncharov/LogAdapter/README.md

 # LogAdapter
-This is lib contains simple adapters for logging.
+This repository contains:
+* set of simplest logging interfaces;
+* adapters for famous logging libs, wich adapt those to this simplest interfaces.

+The main goal of this project is to creating common specification for logging.